Whether you’re a neophyte or a veteran author, locking in a great publishing company for your work can be challenging.

 They produced award-winning and bestselling fiction and nonfiction work with authors like Toni Morrison, Chinua Achebe, Willa Cather, Rudyard Kipling, Julia Child, and so on.
 Knopf Doubleday is listed as an imprint of this company, alongside eight others.

-Unlike the other PRH divisions that deal exclusively with literary agents, Knopf Doubleday gives concession for unsolicited submissions with a possibility of reviewing them.
+Unlike the other PRH divisions that deal exclusively with literary agents, Knopf Doubleday gives concession for unsolicited submissions with the possibility of reviewing them.

 Follow these submission guidelines.